Action Verbs

 yield from state.all_individuals()

-yield from combinatorial_style_predication_1(state, x_binding, bound_variable, unbound_variable)
+yield from combinatorial_style_predication_1(context, state, x_binding, bound_variable, unbound_variable)

 @Predication(vocabulary,